shreya-51/MScAML_group_project/README.md

     git add <path to file>

-    git commit

-  Then, add a descriptive message in the commit file that describes the code changes you made.
+    git commit -m "<descriptive message that describes the code changes you made>"

   **6. Push branch**

+   If it is the first time you are pushing this branch:

+    git push origin <name of branch>

+   After the first time:

     git push

   Now your changes should be visible in the repository on GitHub.